adityajoshi020503/adityajoshi020503/README.md

   Founded and lead the club to organize workshops, events, and competitions that raise awareness of cybersecurity trends, tools, privacy, and networking.

 - **Founder & Director**, **thinkMINNT Foundation**
-  Established a non-profit organization to empower high school students by bridging traditional education with emerging fields like AI, cybersecurity, and data science through MINNT-based initiatives (Mathematics, Informatics, Natural Sciences, Technology, and Networking).
+  Established a non-profit organization under section 8 of the Companies Act, 2013, to empower high school students by bridging traditional education with emerging fields like AI, cybersecurity, and data science through MINNT-based initiatives (Mathematics, Informatics, Natural Sciences, Technology, and Networking).

 ---